A Frozen Yogurt Recipe to Rival Pinkberry's Recipe

 Pinkberry Frozen Yogurt has nothing on the frozen yogurt recipe I just tried from David Lebovitz's new cookbook - The Perfect Scoop.
 In front of me was a book brimming with both exotic and classic ice cream flavors, so it might seem a bit peculiar to go the frozen yogurt route, I know.
 But Wayne has been gone all week and knowing how much he loves yogurt, I thought I'd chip the freezer burn off my ice cream maker and churn up a batch of frozen yogurt for him to enjoy when he gets home from the airport.

 Let me tell you, I was expecting something good, but in all seriousness, I may never (ever) go back to ice cream.
-And before you can say it, I'm not just sucking up to David because he's a friend (and he put me in his book), his simple, simple recipe served as inspiration for a wonderfully tangy, not-too-sweet, creamy white cloud of perfect frozen deliciousness.
+And before you can say it, I'm not just sucking up to David because he's a friend, his simple, simple recipe served as inspiration for a wonderfully tangy, not-too-sweet, creamy white cloud of perfect frozen deliciousness.
 And believe me, as a California native, I know good fro-yo when I taste it.
 It is a rare thing.

 You might be tempted to add sweet swirls or chocolate-y chunks.
 I say don't - restrain yourself.
 Enjoy this one straight the first time around, and then decide.